Ir3nicuz/HidPidTool/README.md

 - `double-click on element` opens the edit panel for the clicked element
 - `double-click on item name` opens the adding panel for the clicked item

-Additional the element table is a gridview so all copied data can be pasted to excel.
+In addition the element table is a gridview so all copied data can be pasted to excel.